xeniatay/wkrpt400-wanderable-documentation/README.md

 **CoffeeScript/Javascript**

-- Create a `.coffee`/`.js` file and place it in the appropriate component directory
+- Next, create a `.coffee` or `.js` file and place it in the appropriate component directory

-- In this Coffee/JS file, add a scope for the scripts on this page:
+- In this Coffee or JS file, scope the page-specific code like this:

 ```
     /*